Clinical Oncology journal

 Clinical Oncology brings you a combination of high-quality original research, informative editorials and state-of-the-art reviews on all aspects of the clinical management of cancer patients and also key pre-clinical and translational oncology research.

-With the increasing time pressure on clinicians, we work hard to make it as easy as possible for our Fellows and members to access the latest research in the journal with podcasts about high-profile articles and an app so that you can stay up to date wherever you are and save your favourite articles and access content offline.
+With the increasing time pressure on clinicians, we work hard to make it as easy as possible for our Fellows and members to access the latest research in the journal with podcasts about high-profile articles that you can listen to when you're on the go.

 As a Fellow or member of the RCR you are entitled to receive a paper copy of Clinical Oncology each month, but if you prefer to access content online only, log in to MyRCR and update your preferences.
 You will also find a link to the journal in the top left panel of the MyRCR page in the box labelled Quick links.